Astrometric constraints on stochastic gravitational wave background with neural networks: Introduction

-The stochastic gravitational wave background (SGWB) arises from the superposition of numerous independent gravitational wave (GW) signals coming from all directions in the sky, produced by numerous independent sources throughout the universe.
+The stochastic gravitational wave background (SGWB) arises from the superposition of numerous independent gravitational wave (GW) signals coming from all directions in the sky, produced by numerous independent sources throughout the Universe.
 These sources are categorized into cosmological and astrophysical origins, arising from various epochs in cosmic history.

-Cosmological sources of the SGWB include primordial processes such as inflation~\cite{Starobinsky:1979ty}, cosmic strings~\cite{Damour:2000wa}, phase transitions~\cite{Kosowsky:1991ua} in the early universe.
+Cosmological sources of the SGWB include primordial processes such as inflation~\cite{Starobinsky:1979ty}, cosmic strings~\cite{Damour:2000wa}, and phase transitions~\cite{Kosowsky:1991ua} in the early Universe.
 In contrast, astrophysical sources contribute through events like compact binary mergers, supernovae, and rotating neutron stars~\cite{Regimbau:2011rp}.
-The study of the SGWB is crucial, as it provides unique insights into the early universe, fundamental physics, and astrophysical populations and processes.
-Detecting and characterizing the SGWB could validate inflationary models, probe the physics of the early universe, and shed light on compact object populations across cosmic time~\cite{Caprini:2018mtu,Kuroyanagi:2018csn,Christensen_2018}.
+The study of the SGWB is crucial, as it provides unique insights into the early Universe, fundamental physics, and astrophysical populations and processes.
+Detecting and characterizing the SGWB could validate inflationary models, probe the physics of the early Universe, and shed light on compact object populations across cosmic time~\cite{Caprini:2018mtu,Kuroyanagi:2018csn,Christensen_2018}.

-Determining the origin of the SGWB is a challenging task, requiring its characterization across a broad frequency range.
+Determining the origin of the SGWB is a challenging task requiring its characterization across a broad frequency range.
 Given the multitude of potential contributing sources, it is crucial to probe the SGWB amplitude at various frequencies.
-At high frequencies, future technological advancements and missions, including space-based observatories~\cite{Colpi:2024xhw,Kawamura:2020pcg}, ground-based detector networks~\cite{Abbott_2017}, and ultra-high-frequency GW experiments~\cite{Domcke:2023qle}, will greatly enhance sensitivity.
-In contrast, the low-frequency regime will be investigated using cosmological and astrophysical observations, such as the Cosmic Microwave Background (CMB) B-mode polarization measurements~\cite{LiteBIRD:2020khw} and Pulsar Timing Arrays (PTAs)~\cite{InternationalPulsarTimingArray:2023mzf}, with astrometry also playing a pivotal role.
+Future technological advancements and missions will probe a wide range of frequencies ranging from $10^{-3}$ to $10^8$Hz, from space-based observatories~\cite{Colpi:2024xhw,Kawamura:2020pcg} and ground-based detector networks~\cite{Abbott_2017} to ultrahigh-frequency GW experiments~\cite{Domcke:2023qle}, substantially improving sensitivity.
+In contrast, frequencies lower than $10^{-8}$Hz can be investigated using cosmological and astrophysical observations, such as the cosmic microwave background (CMB) B-mode polarization measurements~\cite{LiteBIRD:2020khw} and pulsar timing arrays (PTAs)~\cite{InternationalPulsarTimingArray:2023mzf}, with astrometry also playing a pivotal role.